Lochy2000/chatbot-v1/README.md

 This project exposes a simple API endpoint for querying the Gemini API.

 The request is sent using the **gemini-1.5-pro** model by default (`api/quote.js`).
-You can override this by setting a `GEMINI_MODEL` environment variable.
+You can override this default by setting the `GEMINI_MODEL` environment variable.

 To run the API you need to provide a `GEMINI_API_KEY` environment variable.